telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 ##### Case 2: Cluster masked by VPN

-In this case, the tool will inform you that a pod or service subnet is being masked by a CIDR that the VPN routes:
+In an instance where the Cluster is masked by the VPN, the test-vpn tool informs you that a pod or service subnet is being masked by a CIDR that the VPN routes:

 ```